henry-512/ltc-peostri-lms/backend/README.md

 }
 ```

-This returns a JWT token in the `token` response body field.
-This token should be passed as a header (`Authorization`, `Bearer ABCXYZ...`) for all API requests.
+This returns a JWT token as a cookie, with the name `token`.

 ## `GET: collection?query`